-With our partners, we have developed a package of significant public transport, walking, and cycling improvements, alongside targeted highway investments.
+With our partners, we have developed a package of significant public transport, active travel improvements, alongside targeted highway investments.
 The aim of this package of measures is to deliver a more sustainable transport system.
-These schemes, underpinned by our policies, will help make travelling on foot, by bike or public transport more attractive than by car, thereby alleviating congestion and supporting the region's growth.
+These schemes, underpinned by our policies, will help make travelling on foot, by bike or public transport more attractive.